Path integral formulation of finite-dimensional quantum mechanics in discrete phase space: Applications: Qutrit Systems

-which sums to unity and exhibits negativity at $(0,0)$ and $(2,0)$.
 Since $\hat H$ is diagonal in the stabilizer (position) basis, the symbol-level short-time relation~(\ref{eq:shorttime}) is exact and Eq.~(\ref{eq:pathsum}) at any finite $N$ reproduces this Wigner function; we have confirmed agreement with both the direct evolution $\hat U\hat\rho_0\hat U^\dagger$ and the path integral for $N=1,2,3,4$ to machine precision.
 The initial state $\ket{p,0}$ is a stabilizer state of the qutrit and hence has a non-negative Wigner function.
 The evolution operator $\hat U(\pi/\chi) = \mathrm{diag}(1,-1,1)$ is not in the qutrit Clifford group: its diagonal entries are square roots of unity rather than cube roots, so it does not normalize the Pauli group~\cite{Gottesman1998}.
 Consequently the evolved state $\hat U(\pi/\chi)\ket{p,0}$ is not a stabilizer state, and by the converse of Gross's theorem~\cite{Gross2006} its discrete Wigner function is allowed to take negative values, as observed.